IPA.CONF(5) IPA.CONF(5)

 threshold parameter's value.

-It is possible to limit number of times commands are run and accounting
+To limit number of times commands are run and accounting systems are

 threshold_balance = X:Y:Z;